4d/docs/website/translated_docs/es/WebServer/gettingStarted.md

 title: Comencemos
 ---

-This "Getting started" section is geared at first-time users who want an overall overview on how to go from zero to a 4D website that handles data from the database.
-Let's start!
+This "Getting started" section is geared at first-time users who want an overall overview on how to go from zero to a 4D website that handles data from the database. ¡Empecemos!

 ## Hello World Example